aryairani/fprg-minutes/02-FPiS-2+Parametricity.md

 ## No, I mean, would I prefer a tail-recursive version to a non-tail-recursive version for reasons other than speed and constant stack space?

-Oh --- no, it's primarily about stack space and secondarily about speed.
+Oh, no.  It's for stack space and speed.

 # Parametricity